CDH-SC/clo3/README.md

 > ___If applied, this commit will...___

+<a name="tracking-changes> Tracking Changes </a>

+It is vital that we understand what's been changed and when, not only for developmental purposes, but for our project managers as well so they can obtain this neccessary information promptly when needed to report them on grant requests.
 All major changes should be documented in the [changelog](docs/CHANGELOG.md).

 If working on a feature branch other than master, you can checkout that branch via `git checkout <branch-name>`.
 Use the '-b' flag to create a NEW branch.

 </section>